jaketrent/jaketrent-blog/content/post/record-vim-macros.md

 ## Record a vim macro

+This will put you in a mode where you'll be recording your commands as they run until later, when you say to stop recording.

 `q` - start the recording.

 `a-z` - store the macro in a register (ie, any letter a to z) for later recall.

+## Add commands to macro

 Then you start typing commands in a way that's repeatable.
-This might include:
+These can be any normal commands!
+They might include:

-- `0` - start at the beginning of the line.
+`0` - start at the beginning of the line.

-- `fX` - move next instance of a certain character (eg, "X").
+`fX` - move next instance of a certain character (eg, "X").

-- `r'` - replace some character with another (eg, "'").
+`r'` - replace some character with another (eg, "'").

-- `"bp" - paste from a register (eg, "b").
+`bp` - paste from a register (eg, "b").

-- `j` - go the next line.
+`j` - go the next line.

-- `q` - stop the recording.
+`q` - stop the recording.

 ## Run a vim macro

+After you've recorded a macro, you can use it as long as it stays recorded.
+(Be careful not to overwrite any you want to keep.)

 `0-9` - (optional) the number of times you want to run the macro.